ReasonAct: Progressive Training for Fine-Grained Video Reasoning in Small Models: Experiments

 As shown in Table~\ref{tab:main_results}, our progressive training approach is validated by the results, with each stage contributing cumulative improvements that culminate in substantial gains over the baseline across all benchmarks.
 Notably, sub-action rewards provide the largest individual contribution, confirming that fine-grained action understanding enhances reasoning capabilities.
 ReasonAct achieves competitive performance among 3B-parameter models, significantly outperforming strong, publicly available models on these action recognition benchmarks.

 Despite the additional training complexity, ReasonAct maintains competitive inference efficiency, with only a 30\% increase in latency and a 50\% increase in memory usage compared to the baseline.
 This demonstrates its practicality for deployment in resource-constrained environments.
+To assess generalization beyond action recognition, we further evaluate on NextQA and CausalVQA, achieving 3.2\% and 5.7\% accuracy improvements over baselines.